 Balanced nutrition, breast feeding, absence of mouth breathing from air and food allergies bring out the highest genetic potential.
 Brad Pitt [probably] grew up with all the right mix of good ingredients and none of the bad ones.
 I’d speculate that he grew up in a outdoors-like neighborhood in a relatively unpolluted region, as had his mom.
 He’s a good example that great dental facial features happen under the right conditions, even in modern times.

 Me: Your comment about bringing out “the highest genetic potential” got me thinking about Michael Jordan.
-Did you know he was breastfed until he was three?
+Did you know that he is said to have been breastfed until he was three?
 Very interesting!

 I have a question, though, about when conditions are not optimal.
 Chemical exposure over the past several generations has now affected milk glands in some women.
 For this and other reasons many women have expressed to me that though their heart was set on breastfeeding they found it necessary to supplement with donated breastmilk, homemade formula or formula.